HarshWaghela88/Notes-App-Java/README.md

-Here’s a simpler, natural-looking **README.md** for your Task 4:

----

 # Notes App – Java File I/O

 A simple text-based notes app made in Java.
 It lets you add and read notes using file handling.